Besthope-Official/predoc/README.md

 # Predoc

-Preprocess document service for RAG (Retriveal Augumented Generation)
+Preprocess document service for RAG (Retrieval Augmented Generation)

 ## Usage

-### Dev Env setup
+### Dev Environment Setup

 We recommend you use `conda` to isolate RAG environment, then install dependencies via `pip`: